christianmolnar/universal-ai-agent-team/documentation/planning/IMPLEMENTATION-PLAN-AND-TRACKER.md

 **Estimated Duration:** 4-5 days with 160x efficiency
 **Status:** ⏸️ BLOCKED (Requires Phase 1 & 2)

+**NOTE:** This creates the Real Estate Module as ONE OF MANY modules that the Universal Framework (Phase 4) will support.
+Real Estate is the first domain module to prove the universal approach works.

 #### **Phase 3A: Primary Residence Analysis**
 - **Target:** 12 hours
 - **Status:** ⏸️ BLOCKED
 - **Deliverables:**
   - [ ] Property research automation
-  - [ ] Financial calculation engine
+  - [ ] Financial calculation engine (using your proven methodology)
   - [ ] Market assessment integration
   - [ ] Trip planning generation
   - [ ] Professional document output